-Michelle Reed’s practice focuses on complex civil litigation matters, with an emphasis on representing public companies and their officers and directors in securities litigation, internal investigations, and regulatory investigations and enforcement proceedings.
+Michelle Reed’s practice focuses on complex civil litigation matters, with an emphasis on representing public companies and their officers and directors in securities and privacy litigation, internal investigations, and regulatory investigations and enforcement proceedings.

 Practice & Background